+Conglomerate mergers:

-Conglomerate mergers: These are mergers between undertakings in different markets.
-Conglomerate mergers will rarely lessen competition substantially but might, in some cases, reduce competition, for example, through the exercise of portfolio power.
-An example would be a merger between two manufacturers producing products complementary to each other.
+These are mergers between undertakings in different markets.
+Conglomerate mergers typically do notwill rarely lessen competition substantially.
+However but might, in some cases, such mergers can reduce competition.
+For, for example, competition concerns may arise in mergersthrough the exercise of portfolio power.
+An example would be a merger between parties in closely related markets. two manufacturers producing products complementary to each other.

-CCS's assessment of vertical and conglomerate mergers is explained in further detail in Part 6.
+CCCS's assessment of vertical and conglomerate mergers is explained in further detail in Part 67.